apache/pulsar/site2/docs/client-libraries-java.md

 To connect to Pulsar using client libraries, you need to specify a [Pulsar protocol](developing-binary-protocol.md) URL.

-Pulsar protocol URLs are assigned to specific clusters, use the `pulsar` scheme and have a default port of 6650.
-Here's an example for `localhost`:
+You can assign Pulsar protocol URLs to specific clusters and use the `pulsar` scheme, then you get a default port of 6650.
+An example for `localhost` is like this:

 ```http
 pulsar://localhost:6650